 Think your tween is using their smartphone excessively?
 We cover tips for tackling tween phone addiction over here.

 Creating A Tech Contract

-We mentioned that you should include any exceptions to rules, that way you are totally transparent early on and don’t have to worry about maintaining the rules.
-Basically, you don’t want to accidentally set precedence that you will later want to revoke.
+We mentioned that you should include any exceptions to rules; that way, you are transparent early on and don’t have to worry about maintaining the rules.
+Basically, you don’t want to accidentally set a precedence that you will later want to revoke.